sangling/OfficeDocs-AppCompliance/Teams/polly-polly.md

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Customers are able to control data retention and perform auditing as part of the Polly Enterprise service plan
+>Customers are able to control data retention and perform auditing as part of the Polly Enterprise service plan.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]